Discover the nature park

 Animals

-Only when the riverbank wolf spider moves on the gravel banks of the Tyrolean Lech, it can be easily recognized.
-With their gray-brown coloring and contrasting markings, these spiders are ...
+Only when the riverbank wolf spider moves along the gravel banks of the Tyrolean Lech can it be easily recognised.
+With their grey-brown colouration and high-contrast markings, these spiders are ...

 learn more